-Our centre at Wat Tyler Country Park We are also usually open to the public on Wednesdays between 10am and 4pm.
-Except during January, we are normally also open every Saturday, Sunday and bank holiday between 11am and 4pm.
+Our centre at Wat Tyler Country Park We are usually open to the public on Wednesdays between 10am and 4pm.
+We are normally also open every Saturday, Sunday and bank holiday between 11am and 4pm.

 |Geronimo the grasshopper published.|